saverymax/CER-for-MTI/README.md

 ## Quick use

-To recreate the results from the paper, run the following commands.
+To recreate the results from the paper, download the models, install the dependencies, and run the following commands.
 ```
 bash train_models.sh
 bash run_models.sh